brightskiesinc/Reverse_Time_Migration/docs/manual/AdvancedRunningOptions.md

 	Default is "./results"

 	-h
-	Print the options for this command
+	Print the options for this command,
 ```

 ## Configuration Files